In the Cold, Cold Night: Recording

-The White Stripes made their recording debut in 1998, and Jack White was established as the duo's guitarist and lead vocalist and Meg White their drummer.
+The White Stripes made their recording debut in 1998 with the single "Let's Shake Hands", and Jack White was established as the duo's guitarist and lead vocalist and Meg White their drummer.
 She only performed background vocals for the band's second and third studio albums, De Stijl and White Blood Cells respectively, and shared vocal duties with Jack on the Loretta Lynn cover "Rated X" which features as the B-side to their 2001 single "Hotel Yorba".
 After the band's international breakthrough with White Blood Cells, they began to create material for their fourth studio album, Elephant.

 "In the Cold, Cold Night" was one of eleven songs recorded through April and May 2002 at Toe Rag Studios in Hackney, London.
-Jack wrote it specifically for Meg to sing, marking the first time Meg recorded leading vocals on any work of the band to that point.
+Jack wrote the lyrics specifically for Meg to sing, marking the first time Meg recorded leading vocals on any work of the band to that point.
 To gain confidence in her singing abilities, she sang during their live performances and covered the Velvet Underground's "After Hours".
 Meg would sing lead once more on "Passive Manipulation" in their follow-up album Get Behind Me Satan (2005), and deliver a spoken-word performance on the bagpipe-heavy track "St. Andrew (This Battle Is in the Air)" in Icky Thump (2007).

 Composition

 "In the Cold, Cold Night" is an alternative rock, blues rock, and garage rock song.
 Unlike the band's prior work, the song does not have any percussion and features a minimalist soundscape of guitars and bass pedals of a Hammond organ.
 It is written in the key of D minor with a tempo of 112 beats per minute, and Meg's voice ranges from soprano to mezzo-soprano.
 The song is about a young—and possibly inexperienced—woman pleading for her lover to return, though its lyrics have been interpreted multiple ways.
-Critics noted its contrast to the rest of the band's songs for both Meg's leading position and its cryptic atmosphere.
+Critics described it as having a cryptic atmosphere.

-Live performances
+Release

-"In the Cold, Cold Night" was a staple of the White Stripes' live performances and was frequently performed by the band from 2003 onwards.
+"In the Cold, Cold Night" was never released as a standalone single, but it was used as the B-side to "Seven Nation Army" in releases from 2003 to 2013, and earned a visualizer in 2023.
+It was a staple of the White Stripes' live performances and was frequently performed by the band from 2003 onwards.
 Notable performances of the song include those at the Aragon Ballroom in 2003, Madison Square Garden in 2007, and during their 2007 Canada Summer Tour featured in the documentary Under Great White Northern Lights (2009).